Cataract Surgery

 2. Glares, particularly at night or in dim settings

-3. A need for frequent spectacle prescription change
+3. A need for frequent spectacle prescription changes

 4. A change in colour perception

-5. Doubling of image in the affected eye (less common)
+5. Doubling of the image in the affected eye (less common)

 Be careful!
 Sometimes, cataracts may cause an improvement in one’s near vision (thus reducing one’s reliance on reading glasses), giving a false impression that one’s vision is improving.